01904 521 936

 Map

-Experience the majesty of the Himalayas on this remarkable holiday that reveals the wonders of northern Bengal and the hidden treasures of spiritual Bhutan.
+Experience the grandeur of the Himalayas on a journey through West Bengal and into the remote kingdom of Bhutan.

-Explore colonial Kolkata and embrace the beauty of the world's mightiest mountain range, travelling on the charming 'Toy Train' to the famed tea region of Darjeeling.
-Witness sunrise over the mountains and enjoy a tea tasting before travelling into the kingdom of Bhutan - a nation shrouded in mystery.
+Explore colonial Kolkata and embrace the beauty of the world's mightiest mountain range, travelling on the 'Toy Train' to the famed tea region of Darjeeling.
+Witness sunrise over the mountains and enjoy a tea tasting before venturing into the kingdom of Bhutan - a nation steeped in tradition and natural beauty.

-Discover a friendly country of spectacular landscapes, iconic Buddhist temples including Tiger's Nest Monastery, and vibrant cultural heritage.
+Discover a country of spectacular landscapes, sacred Buddhist temples -including Tiger's Nest Monastery - and a rich cultural heritage unlike anywhere else.

 Unforgettable experiences

-Journey through spectacular scenery aboard the delightful ‘Toy Train’, admiring the passing landscapes of soaring mountains and age-old forests on the way from Kurseong to Darjeeling.
+Journey through spectacular scenery aboard the ‘Toy Train’ and admire the passing landscapes of soaring mountains and forests on the way from Kurseong to Darjeeling.

-Stroll through verdant forests to the Tiger Hill Viewpoint for incredible views across to the centuries-old Tiger’s Nest Monastery, built into a rugged cliffside halfway up a mountain.
+Stroll through the forests to the Tiger Hill Viewpoint for incredible views of the centuries-old Tiger’s Nest Monastery, built into the rugged cliffside.

-The foothills of the Himalayas are carpeted with verdant tea plantations.
-Enjoy a tasting of iconic Darjeeling tea, before joining Buddhist nuns for a traditional tasting session in Thimphu.
+While surrounded by the verdant tea plantations that line the Himalayan foothills, enjoy a tasting of Darjeeling tea and join Buddhist nuns for a traditional tasting session in Thimphu.

 Itinerary